zhgzhg/LoRaPacketForwarder/tools/TempMon/README.md

 How to Install as a System Service
 ---------------------------------

+Create your config.json file in the current directory.
+Then execute:

 `sudo make install`

-To start the service: `sudo service tempmon start`
+To start the service execute: `sudo service tempmon start`

-To enable the service at system startup: `sudo systemctl enable tempmon.service`
+To enable the service at system's startup: `sudo systemctl enable tempmon.service`

 How to Uninstall the System Service
 -----------------------------------